 West Nile virus may also be spread through blood transfusions and organ transplants.
 It is possible for an infected mother to spread the virus to her child through breast milk.

 Symptoms may occur 1 to 14 days after becoming infected.
 Mild disease, generally called West Nile fever, may cause some or all of the following symptoms:

 - Fever, headache, and sore throat

 - Swollen lymph nodes

-These symptoms usually last for 3 - 6 days, but may last a month.
+These symptoms usually last for 3 to 6 days, but may last a month.

-More severe forms of disease, which can be life threatening, may be called West Nile encephalitis or West Nile meningitis, depending on what part of the body is affected.
+More severe forms of disease are called West Nile encephalitis or West Nile meningitis, depending on what part of the body is affected.
 The following symptoms can occur, and need prompt attention:

 Exams and Tests

 Signs of West Nile virus infection are similar to those of other viral infections.
 There may be no specific findings on a physical examination.
 About half of people with West Nile virus infection may have a rash.